Frank Fixaris

-Frank Fixaris (May 6, 1934 in Torrington, Connecticut – January 13, 2006 in Falmouth, Maine) was an American sportscaster, anchor, reporter, and disc jockey, spending the majority of his career at WGME-TV in Portland, Maine.
+Francis J. Fixaris (May 6, 1934 – January 13, 2006) was an American sportscaster, anchor, reporter, and disc jockey, spending the majority of his career at WGME-TV in Portland, Maine.
 He also, along with partner Dave "Shoe" Schumacher, co-hosted a morning radio show on WJAB after his television run.
-"Shoe" continues to co-host the show, known as "The Morning Jab", with present partner, Joe Palmieri.
+"Shoe" continued the show, known as "The Morning Jab", with Joe Palmieri.

+Background

+Francis J. Fixaris was born in Torrington, Connecticut, on May 6, 1934.
+He graduated from Emerson College with a bachelor of science degree in 1956.

+Career

-Fixaris attended college in Boston, Massachusetts and graduated from Emerson College in 1956.
-He then worked at several radio stations early in his career before taking the job as a sports anchor at WGME in 1965 (then WGAN) and continued there until 1995.
+Fixaris then worked at several radio stations early in his career before taking the job as a sports anchor at WGME in 1965 (then WGAN) and continued there until 1995.
 He served as sports director there from 1967 until 1992.
 Coincidentally Fixaris' cousin, former Major League Baseball player Jimmy Piersall, also worked as a sportscaster.